Can taking a relationship break ever work?

 Three months later, we reunited with the same magic we had at the beginning.
 Of course, this tale is still inconclusive because who knows what lies ahead.
 But I’m no longer so judgemental about couples who take a break.

-Be honest about why you need the relationship break.
 Are you fundamentally not suited?
 Character clashes will never go away.
 My break worked because our differences were focused on our readiness for a relationship.
 A break can give you time to recover from hurt, reflect on what you really want, reach a personal goal, or even travel.

 A relationship break can allow you to make the most of the single life and feel sated, but you may need significantly longer than three months.
 Assess your circumstances objectively.
 If you got together at 18 and feel you both need to explore your independence, will a six-month break really be enough?